ansible/workshops/exercises/ansible_rhel/1.4-variables/README.md

 ## Intro to Variables

-Variables are referenced in Playbooks by placing the variable name in double curly braces:
+Variables are referenced in Ansible Playbooks by placing the variable name in double curly braces:

 <!-- {% raw %} -->
 ```yaml